 Welcome to UND and the UND Libraries!

 As many of you know, the medical school and the law school have separate libraries, reporting to their respective deans.
 Both moved into renovated or new spaces in recent years.
-Now, it's the Chester Fritz Library's turn!
-We undertook several smaller renovations from 2016-2018, including a mini-renovation of the Reference area, several maintenance items (a new chiller tower on the roof, upgrades to our HVAC system, replacement of pipes beneath the Library), and the opening of a wonderful One Button Studio, which quickly proved popular with students seeking to create videos without the need for a strong technological background.
+Then it was the Chester Fritz Library’s turn!
+From 2016-18, we undertook several smaller renovations, including a mini-renovation of the Reference area, several maintenance items (a new chiller tower on the roof, upgrades to our HVAC system, replacement of pipes beneath the Library), and the opening of our One Button Studio, which allows students and faculty to create videos without the need for a strong technological background.
 Then, in November 2018, we embarked on the biggest renovation of the Library since the building addition in 1981.